micbay/RaceTimerAndController/README.md

 <br>

 ## LED LIibraries and Initialization in Code:
+To drive our LED race timers, we will make use of the `LedControl` library which is specifically designed to operate these kinds of display packages.
+Similar to the LCD, this library allows us to update any given display digit with a straightforward write number or character API.
 - [LedControl](https://www.arduino.cc/reference/en/libraries/ledcontrol/) - library supports MAX7219 & MAX7221 LED displayseed for the LED bars.

 Declaration and Setup of LED dispalys in `SlotCarRaceController.ino`